0xCompute/rubidity/PROOF-OF-TIME.md

 Consensus on time outs.

-If a time out candidate happens the transactions with time out data gets published to the network for verification to a "time out transaction pool".
+If a time out candidate happens the transaction with time out data gets published to the network for verification to a "time out transaction pool".

 Plus the runtime MUST publish a mean time